• Which supplement should I choose ?

 Where the Chaga was harvested is not that relevant.
 When judging a Chaga product the same rules apply as when judging a mushroom supplement in general: check the supplement facts label, or, if possible, the Analysis certificate (CoA) on which that label is based.
-The products therapeutic potency is a combi of using the proper raw material and optimal processing.
-Only the levels of acknowledged bioactives matter.
+The product ‘s therapeutic potential is a combination of using the proper raw material and optimal processing.
+Only the levels of bioactives matter.
 High levels means a pure extract.
 In the end, this determines the therapeutic efficacy, not exotic stories and historic references.

 What is a ‘full spectrum extract’ ?

 This term used to refer to a mushroom extract containing the full spectrum of therapeutically interesting bioactives in a bioavailable form.
 Only extracts that have been extracted without a filtering step (so-called 1:1 extracts) and those using both hot water and alcohol extraction (or fermentation) can claim this.
 These products contain both the water-soluble and the non water-soluble bioactives in a bioavailable form.
 In other words, everything that is therapeutically interesting.
 (During the extraction process only chitin is removed.
 Chitin is the reason non-extracted mushroom products are indigestible: it locks the bioactives in the cell walls of the mushroom, like a LEGO brick is locked in a LEGO wall.)

 However, in the past year we’ve seen several websites where the term ‘full-spectrum’ was used to deceivingly describe a product that was e.g. a combination of mycelia, substrate and fruiting body.
 A smart play with words, but in essence misleading.

 Most medicinal mushrooms were found to have the biggest concentration of bioactives in either the fruiting body or the mycelia, so for most products combining these has no added benefit, although it does indeed sound very ‘complete’ to an ignorant layman.
 It is just marketing talk.
 Below we give some examples, to illustrate our point.